PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 main() # run code inside of "main"
 ```

-In C there is a function that gets run automatically, but it is the only function that will get called ("called" means "the code was *called upon* so it **did** its instructions)!
+In C there is a function that gets run automatically, but it is the only function that will get called ("called" means "the code was *called upon* so it **did** its instructions).
 This function is called the "main" function.

 Any code that we want to run (including our own functions) have to happen inside of the "main" function.
 This gives all computers a unifide way to have a "starting point" for programs.